uboot/sonja-helm/README.md

 ## Try it

-This reposiWebtory contains a [Helm](https://helm.sh/) chart which installs the latest version of Sonja on a Kubernetes cluster.
+This repository contains a [Helm](https://helm.sh/) chart which installs the latest version of Sonja on a Kubernetes cluster.
 More information is available in [CHART.md](CHART.md).